-So I took a break, went to the kitchen, and said these words to my wife, “How in the world do I break their will without breaking their spirit?”
+So I took a break and asked my wife, “How in the world do I break the will without breaking the spirit?”
 I was concerned that continued discipline could be unwise, but raising the white flag of surrender wasn’t an option either.

 - You want so badly for this to be a “growth moment” for both you and your child, but they will have none of it.

-- You’re frustrated almost to the point of anger and you don’t seem to have any answers.
+- You’re frustrated almost to the point of anger and don’t seem to have any answers.

 - You’re adamant about breaking their will but equally concerned about crushing their spirit.